begoon/go-svelte/README.md

 The project is for demonstration purposes only.
 The app exposes a few simple pages with the Counter component in Svelte and links between pages with and without path parameters.

+## Important specifics

+The hydration is not supported.
+The Svelte code can use `fetch` directly or `windows.__DATA__`, which is populated by the page handler on the server.

 ## Required software

 - go 1.23+